Change your name or the name of your spouse or child

 - Include payment with your application.

 - Send your completed application, supporting documents and payment by mail or fax.
-Or visit Vital Statistics or drop them off at Access Nova Scotia.
+Or contact Vital Statistics to book an appointment.

 - If you’re 12 or older, complete the For Fingerprinting Agency chart (on page 5 of the application).
 Take the completed form with you to 1 of the following approved agencies and get your fingerprints taken: RCMP, Commissionaires Nova Scotia or municipal police department (or other police department providing policing services in the province).

 - The agency submits the fingerprints to the RCMP’s Canadian Criminal Real Time Information System.
 If you’re 19 or older, the Canadian Criminal Real Time Information System notifies Vital Statistics that it received the fingerprints.
 If you’re 12 to 18, you get a notification in the mail from the Canadian Criminal Real Time Information System and you need to send the notification to Vital Statistics by mail or visit Vital Statistics.